-MEDIA RELEASE: Healthy Kids Bus Stop Coming to Bourke
+Media Release: Healthy Kids Bus Stop visits Bourke

 The Healthy Kids Bus Stop will be at Bourke Public School from Monday 7 to Wednesday 9 August, offering free health and developmental check-ups for all the three-year-old children in the Bourke area.